wesleylhandy/seo-data-schema-wordpress-plugin/README.md

 ## TO DO:

-- Add Settings to Allow choice of Options Pages or Custom Post Types
+- Add Settings to allow choice between options pages or custom post types.
 - Complete the development of Custom Post Type Templates
+- Add Support For More Structured Data types referenced by Google: https://developers.google.com/search/reference/overview
 - Fill out the complete examples within this README

 ## Contributing